Health-Education-England/tis-trainee-details/README.md

-# TIS-TRAINEE-DETAILS
+# TIS Trainee Details Service

 This is one of the BE microservices of Trainee UI app.
 In this service SpringBoot, MongoDB, Gradle and RabbitMQ have been used.

-####Running TIS-TRAINEE-DETAILS
-Like all of the existing projects, we use a build wrapper.
+####Running TIS-TRAINEE-DETAILS Like all of the existing projects, we use a build wrapper.

-To build the project use:
+To build the project use: ./gradlew clean build
-`./gradlew clean build`

 This will create a .jar artifact in the ./build/libs directory

 You can run this project without going through the build with

-`./gradlew bootRun`
+./gradlew bootRun

 ####Testing

-To run the tests use:
+To run the tests use: ./gradlew clean test
-`./gradlew clean test`